refinedev/refine/documentation/docs/api-reference/antd/components/auth-page.md

     NavigateToResource,
 } from "@refinedev/react-router-v6";

-import { AuthPage, ThemedLayout, RefineThemes } from "@refinedev/antd";
+import { AuthPage, ThemedLayoutV2, RefineThemes } from "@refinedev/antd";

 import { ConfigProvider } from "antd";